RichardOberdieck/opti_fit/docs/solver-comparisons.md

 - Use a single simple model
 - Use 5 different random seeds

+!!! note

+    We did set some Gurobi parameters (see [Results](results.md) section), however they only had a modest impact on the overall runtime.
+Nonetheless, we removed those parameters for this comparison in order to be as fair as possible.

 ## Results

 Gurobi is order of magnitudes more performant and efficient than HiGHS and CBC.